stefanthoss/stefandroid-blog/_posts/2025-04-16-install-nvidia-drivers-arm64.md

 ---

-I want to install the Nvidia driver and the Nvidia container toolkit on my new [Ampere homelab server]({% post_url 2025-04-15-homelab-ampere-arm-server %}) which is running Debian 12 "Bookworm".
+I want to install the Nvidia driver and the Nvidia container toolkit on my new [Ampere homelab server]({% post_url 2025-04-15-homelab-ampere-arm-server %}), which is running Debian 12 "Bookworm".
-I'm using Ansible for the server setup so I wanted to use an Ansible role or playbook.
-There is the official [Nvidia Ansible role](https://github.com/NVIDIA/ansible-role-nvidia-driver) but that does support neither Debian nor ARM64 hosts.
+I'm using Ansible for the server setup, so I wanted to use an Ansible role or playbook.
+There is the official [Nvidia Ansible role](https://github.com/NVIDIA/ansible-role-nvidia-driver), but that does support neither Debian nor ARM64 hosts.

 There are generally 3 different ways to install Nvidia drivers: